Computing Quantum Resources using Tensor Cross Interpolation: Relative Entropy of Coherence

-This approach was previously employed in~\cite{Kozic2025} to compute REC for the class of topologically frustrated spin chains.
+This approach will be employed in~\cite{Kozic2025} to compute REC for the class of topologically frustrated spin chains.
 To demonstrate its versatility, we apply it here to the 2D FM Ising model, described by the Hamiltonian:

 where the first summation runs over nearest-neighbor pairs, and periodic boundary conditions (PBCs) are assumed.
 This model is well-studied in the literature~\cite{suzuki2012quantum,sachdev2011,McCoyWu+1973}, and it is known to undergo a phase transition at $h_c \approx 3.044$, transitioning from a ferromagnetic to a paramagnetic phase as $h$ increases~\cite{PhysRevB.57.8494,PhysRevE.66.066110}.
 In our analysis, we focus on the ferromagnetic regime, $h < h_c$, where the Ising interaction dominates over the external magnetic field.